Training Help for your Kitten or Cat

-Are you at your wits’ end because of your cat’s behavior?
+Are you at your wits’ end because of your kitten’s or cat’s behavior?
 We can help!
-The Oregon Humane Society’s Training and Behavior Department offers one-on-one consultations, a free pet behavior helpline, and an online resource library.
+The Oregon Humane Society’s Training and Behavior Department offers classes, private trainings, a free pet behavior helpline, and an online resource library.
 We want to help keep pets happy in their homes by educating people about humane and responsible treatment and training of their companion pets.

 Other Cat Behavior Resources